-- Calculated as an average over all slots in the 24-slot constellation, normalized annually; - Given that the SPS SIS is available from the slot at the start of the hour.
+Calculated as an average over all slots in the 24-slot constellation, normalized annually;

+Given that the SPS SIS is available from the slot at the start of the hour.

-During this reporting period there was one unscheduled event on the baseline constellation lasting for 5.28hrs.
-This gives a continuity figure of 99.989% in this period, which meets the requirement of 99.98% in this period.
+During this reporting period there were two unscheduled events affecting the baseline constellation, lasting for a total of 33.3hrs.
+Therefore this gives a continuity figure of 99.934% in this period, which does not meet the requirement of 99.98% in this period.